ale-moro/PixelPiano/README.md

   `python hand_landmarker_video.py` or `python3 hand_landmarker_video.py`
 - **Processing**: open one of the files inside the `Processing` folder in the Processing IDE, it should automatically open all Prcessing project files.
   Run the skecth: press the IDE start button.
+- **Synth**: open your midi controlled virtusl sytnhesizer of choice and set it to receive midi messages.
+In our experiments we used [Surge XT](https://surge-synthesizer.github.io/).

   NOTE:
   Since python contains a socket server and the Processing Java code contains a socket client: